Overview

 Experience

-• Multi-tiered Low Income Housing Tax Credit and New Markets Tax Credit financings across the Commonwealth on behalf of public funding sources
+• Multi-tiered tax credit financings (including LIHTC, Historic, and New Markets) across the Commonwealth on behalf of banks, public funding sources, and developers

 • Tax-Exempt Bond Financing on behalf of bank bond purchasers for YMCA, school, health center, and other non-profit and community uses